 An avid gardener, Bessie would put up many jars of all types of vegetables and fruit, which she would then share generously with family and friends.
 Her cooking of cornbread, blackberry cobblers and chow chow were always family favorites of Bessie's delicious home cooking.

-To plant a tree in memory of Bessie Johnson, please visit our tribute store.
+To send sympathy gifts to the family or plant a tree in memory of Bessie Johnson, please visit our tribute store.